avechuch0/custom_ai_coworker/README.md

 1. Download / clone the repo
 2. Install required packages: ```pip3 install -r requirements.txt``` or ```pip install -r requirements.txt```
 3. Provide the OpenAI apikey next to the equal sign and within the quotes ```api_key = os.environ["OPENAI_API_KEY"] = 'your_apikey_here'```
+4. Include your documents in the `docs` folder.
+You can use MS Office files, PDF, txt, etc.

 ## Usage

 **Command-Line Arguments**
 - **-title**: Set the title for your session, you can use your particular topic, process etc of your trained data.
 This is a required argument.